Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/01. SQL/README.md

 * Pets and users have a `name` column
 * Pets are associated with users
 * Users have many pets

-## Why Learn SQL?

-SQL/Relational databases are enormously prevalent, more common in fact than Schemaless/NoSQL/Document-based databases, and SQL is the language you use to communicate with virtually any relational database.

-Even stacks that use noSQL databases operationally, will often still maintain a SQL database for reporting purposes bc it is so fast and reliable.

-Let's look at some of the simplest SQL features and commands.

-## Associations

-The lines that connect the tables in the image above are **JOINs** that define **Associations**.
-We will look at JOINs more below.

 ## Indexes